Spectrewolf777/Stm32l4-Watch/README.md

 - **Wireless Connectivity:** Integrate a **Bluetooth** stack to enable smartphone data syncing.
 - Implement a digital **compass** for accurate heading and orientation sensing.
 - **Motion & Orientation Tracking:** - adding more gestures to control microphone.
+- act as a keyboard, mouse , badusb and can communicate through commands.
+- link phone and watch through bluetooth to get other data link weather or whatever you want.
+- Watch can be used in future to control custom project you make later as it has bluetooth and is open source and can be programmer later
+- store audio recordings and activate audio recording with gestures.

 <img width="3000" height="4000" alt="nnnn" src="https://github.com/user-attachments/assets/4e4e009c-f669-4896-b754-4356d55145fa" />
 Battery not soldered yet that why i am using usb as coding hasnt finished and wanted to do more current testing.